 Ok, let’s start the Mindless 2.0 journey by jumping to the main parts of a younger version of me, because there is a lot to unpack.

 Growing up, I was a kid with way too much energy (or energy of the wrong kind) and I spent the majority of my life not quite fitting into society.
 A society, mind you, ranked in the top 5 countries to live in the world.
 So there’s absolutely no fault there.
 They say that I came off the Aspergers, ADHD and Left-handed Human production line, which can be a nightmare for parents.

 Admittedly, there were times when I was a bit much to handle, often putting my nose where it didn’t belong.
 But I couldn’t help it as I just loved exploring outside my boundaries.
 Also, I was told that I had a few learning difficulties, yet they were usually on topics that weren’t interesting enough to hold my attention.
 Such as 90% of my school classes.
 Other than that, I remember having a good old time growing up, while the people who had to deal with me frustratingly turned to the drink.

 Jump ahead a few years…

 Since life hasn’t been a straight line for me, neither is this site.
-Instead, it twists, turns and loops back on itself (like a Choose Your Own Adventure), but in such a way as to make the overall message stick.
+Instead, it twists, turns and loops back on itself, but in such a way as to make the overall message stick.
 Just like life.
 Since this site is the culmination of my life’s experiences, I figure why would it look any different?
 Besides, it’s best I serve only small portions to you at a time, otherwise, it can be a bit much to take in.
-By the end, I’d like to leave you with much more insight into unconventional psychology, which plays a big part in my life nowadays.
+By the end, I’d like to leave you with much more insight into the unconventional world I see, which plays a big part in my life.
 Please note that this is my first journal entry of many more to come.